 A large sweeping corner on a road or street course.

 An acronym referring to the electronic "Shift With Out a Lift" device, which allows gear shifts without lifting off the throttle, making the shift faster.

 TAKE A LOOK

-A driver following closely behind another car may dart momentarily to the inside at the entry to a corner, pretending to attempt a pass in order to disrupt the concentration of the driver in front and hopefully cause a small mistake, setting up a subsequent passing attempt.
+A driver following closely behind another car may dart momentarily to the inside at the entry to a corner, pretending to attempt a pass to disrupt the concentration of the driver in front and hopefully cause a small mistake, setting up a subsequent passing attempt.

-Usually refers to applying racer's tape to the brake duct opening in full bodied cars.
+Usually refers to applying racer's tape to the brake duct opening in full-bodied cars.

-Transparent plastic strips applied to helmet visors or windshield (NASCAR).
+Transparent plastic strips applied to helmet visors or windshields (NASCAR).
 As these strips accumulate debris, a driver or pit crew can tear a dirty strip off for a clear view.
 Drivers in open cars go through about five tear-offs a race.
 In NASCAR, this is a new approach to the old problem of giving the driver a clear view.

 Short for tech (or technical) inspection.
-Each car is submitted to tech inspection so sanctioning body officials can confirm all chassis and engine parts meet series' guidelines.
+Each car is submitted to tech inspection so sanctioning body officials can confirm all chassis and engine parts meet the series' guidelines.
 A "teched" car has passed inspections.